-This Executive Order is effective March 26, 2021, at 5:00 pm.
-This Executive Order shall remain in effect through 5:00 pm on April 30, 2021 unless repealed, replaced, or rescinded by another applicable Executive Order.
+This Executive Order is effective April 30, 2021, at 5:00 pm.
+This Executive Order shall remain in effect through June 1, 2021, at 5:00 pm unless repealed, replaced, or rescinded by another applicable Executive Order.
 An Executive Order rescinding the Declaration of the State of Emergency will automatically rescind this Executive Order.

-IN WITNESS WHEREOF, I have hereunto signed my name and affixed the Great Seal of the State of North Carolina at the Capitol in the City of Raleigh, this 23rd day of March in the year of our Lord two thousand and twenty-one.
+IN WITNESS WHEREOF, I have hereunto signed my name and affixed the Great Seal of the State of North Carolina at the Capitol in the City of Raleigh, this 28th day of April in the year of our Lord two thousand and twenty-one.